SVYSHE/Jobb/README.md

 ## License

-This project is licensed under the MIT License - for further details please have a look at the LICENSE.md file.
+This project is licensed under the MIT License - for further details please have a look at the LICENSE file.

 ## Credits